Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: Optimal Control Problems with Divergence-Based Regularization

 \section{Optimal Control Problems with Divergence-Based Regularization}

-In this section, we illustrate how the proposed Wasserstein-based KL analogues (WKL and KWKL) can serve as regularizers in stochastic linear–quadratic control.
-Classical KL-regularized formulations impose a quadratic control cost proportional to the inverse process noise covariance, which becomes singular as the noise vanishes.
-In contrast, the WKL- and KWKL-based penalties remain finite in this regime, yielding well-posed control problems and recovering meaningful limiting behaviors (see Corollary \ref{corr:LQR_all}).
+In this section, we study Wasserstein-based KL analogs (WKL and KWKL) as regularizers for stochastic linear--quadratic control.
+In classical KL-regularized control and path-integral formulations \cite{T2006,todorov2009efficient,K2005}, the quadratic control cost scales with the inverse process noise covariance and becomes singular in the deterministic limit.
+By contrast, the WKL and KWKL penalties remain finite, yielding well-posed control problems and meaningful low-noise limits.

 Consider linear time-invariant dynamics described by